-Accordingly, she uses Full Spectrum Hemp Extract on all her pets at her rescue farm every day since 2016.
-Angela has five dogs.
-Odie a 12-year-old mini-schnauzer, Nina an 8-year-old Doberman.
-Jolene a 7-year-old mutt, Maza a 7-year-old mutt, and Rhemi an 8-year-old poodle.
+Accordingly, she uses CBD Dog Health’s Full Spectrum Hemp Extract and MycoDog mushroom extracts on all her pets at her rescue farm every day since 2016.
+Angela has Odie a 16-year-old mini-schnauzer, as well as Jolene, Maza, and Rhemi.
 In addition, she has 4-10 more any time she is fostering or boarding.
 She is a member of the Society of Cannabis Clinicians and the Veterinary Cannabis Association.
 In fact, Angela has educated hundreds of medical doctors and veterinarians on the therapeutic uses of medical cannabis on animals.

 About Dr. Ruth Roberts

 Dr. Ruth Roberts is an integrative veterinarian and holistic pet health coach, as well as being your pet’s ally.
 Like most veterinarians, her journey began with the love she developed for her childhood pets.
 While in veterinary school, it became apparent to her that her role as a veterinarian went well beyond checkups and surgeries.
 Dr. Ruth realized that she was more than a doctor to our furry friends, she was also their friend and advocate.